nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The name of a person.
 * Names should only contain alphanumeric characters and spaces, and it should not be blank.
 * Particularly, non-alphanumeric characters or special characters like `/`, `@` and `?` are disallowed.

+### NRIC
+NRIC is a unique identifier given to all Singaporeans.
+* NRIC is case-insensitive.
+* The structure of the NRIC should be `@XXXXXXX#`, where:
+    * `@` is a letter that can be "S", "T", "F", "G", "M"
+    * `XXXXXXX` is a 7-digit serial number
+    * `#` is a letter from A to Z
+* There is no cross validation of birthdate against NRIC (There are no checks for the birth year in first 2 digits of NRIC).

 ### Address
 The home address of a person.